 All market solutions determine the actual primary reserves required each hour as one hundred and fifty percent of the largest contingency based on generation and transmission resources.
 Of this, synchronized reserves must be one hundred percent of the largest contingency.
-The ASO first assigns self-scheduled synchronized reserves and then estimates the amount of tier 1 synchronized reserves available.
+The ASO solves each hour one hour ahead.
+It first assigns self-scheduled synchronized reserves and then estimates the amount of tier 1 synchronized reserves available.
 The ASO clears inflexible tier 2 synchronized reserve and identifies flexible synchronized reserve sufficient to meet the remaining synchronized reserve requirement.